orfeotoolbox/pyotb/doc/managing_loggers.md

 pyotb.set_logger_level('DEBUG')
 ```

-Bonus : in some cases, yo may want to silence the GDAL driver logger (for
+Bonus : in some cases, you may want to silence the GDAL driver logger (for
 example you will see a lot of errors when reading GML files with OGR).
 One useful trick is to redirect these logs to a file.
 This can be done using
 the variable `CPL_LOG`.